 “For those of us who work most of the day on computers, there’s not a whole lot of reason to go back to the workplace. (…) Whereas if you work in a chicken processing plant you have to be near the chickens.
 Somehow they have to stretch out those chicken disassembly lines to do it safely.
 And they have to wear masks, and maybe there will be plexiglas between the workers.
 There’s lot of measures you can take and they’re going to be different for every single workplace.”

-Somehow, plexiglas and all of its haphazard applications seems like the perfect metaphor for this entire crisis: It has gone up quickly, seemingly temporary but possibly for good.
+Somehow, plexiglas and all of its haphazard applications seems like the perfect metaphor for this entire crisis: It was put up quickly, seemingly temporary but possibly for good.
 Transparent as it may be, it enforces both the physical distance and keeps our personal spaces from intersecting.
 All the while we can see through it and notice exactly what we’re missing: Any sort of tangible human contact that we took for granted just weeks ago.

 I eventually arrive in Wedding, daylight still intact, and take a socially distanced bike ride with Flo around Rehberge.
 I have never been to this park and I’m surprised how huge it is.
 In the middle of it we come upon a man standing under a bridge, playing the violin to himself.